ManojNair/ps-cks-cluster-setup-netpol/Clip3.md

 kubectl run test-pod --image=nicolaka/netshoot -n production-app -- sleep 3600
 ```

-I'm using netshoot—it's got curl, nc, nslookup, all the tools we need.
+I'm using netshoot—it's got curl, nc, nslookup, dig, and many other network diagnostic tools we need.

+Note: Our frontend and backend pods use nginx, which has limited tools (curl, wget, getent, bash).
+For comprehensive testing, netshoot is the better choice.

 Now try connecting from this test pod to backend service: